Muti: Muti killings

 Occasions of murder with mutilation associated with some traditional medicine practices in South Africa have been termed muti killings.
 These are not human sacrifices directly, but rather involve the murder of someone in order to harvest body parts for incorporation into traditional medicines and rituals.

+In July 1983, the government of Eswatini carried out the last execution to date by the Kingdom by hanging Philippa Mdluli, who had been convicted of a March 1980 child murder during a muti ritual aimed at making her business more successful.

 In February 2010, Deputy Provincial Commissioner William Mpembe of the South African Police Service (SAPS) in North West Province said that "muti murders, particularly those involving young children, seem to be on the rise in the Tshwane areas including Soshanguve, Garankuwa and Rietgat".
 That same month, African traditional healers and the Gauteng government convened at a seminar in Pretoria, South Africa to root out the "evil practice of mutilating human bodies for purposes of muti making."